Open Casting Calls: Finding Acting Auditions

 Most beginning actors assume their path to stardom begins with finding an agent.
 If only they had an agent to send them on auditions, they'd be famous in a hurry.
 So they mail a headshot to every guy in town and hope for the best.

-Let me tell ya, it ain't that easy.
+Well, it ain't that easy.
 Most of those headshots end up in the garbage.
 Why?
 Because everyone else mailed him a headshot too.

 The Bottom Line